 Inside her classroom, we found 2 of her friends playing in the media table.
 She was so excited to join them.
 The look in their eyes when they saw my daughter told me something wasn’t right.
 First, we did our morning routine.
 We checked what her job was for the day; and then we looked for her name from the table filled with her friend’s name and pinned it on their name board.
 By then, she was rushing to say goodbye to me so she can join her friends in the media table.
 But one friend whispered to the other (loud enough for me to hear), “Let’s not play with Alex!”
 And the other friend (one of my daughter’s best friends) agreed.
 And then her best friend said it out loud “We don’t want to play with you!”
 My heart broke.

+This was something that we haven’t experienced before.
+I seriously didn’t know how to deal with my daughter’s mean friends when it happened right in front of me.
 I was angry!
 I was about to cry but I held it in because I knew I have to be strong for my daughter!
 How could they say that to her?!
 I looked at my daughter, and she looked so sad.
 She’s a very sweet girl.
 This is new to her.
 She wasn’t saying anything and she didn’t know what to do.
 My heart broke into million pieces even more!
 I wanted so bad to say something to these girls because it was a teachable moment; but I wasn’t sure if it was my place.
 And I know how I would feel if another mom tried to lecture my daughter.
 So we walked away and I kept assuring my daughter it’s okay.

 I left with such a heavy heart.
 I started questioning everything!
 How can two 3-year-old kids act like that, and say that to her?
 I hated having to go to work that day!
 While sobbing on my way to work, I wished I didn’t have a full-time job so I can just stay at home with my kids and protect them from all of these.
 But then I realized maybe she needed to experience that so she’ll be wiser and stronger because of it.